By TIO Staff

 Elizabeth Drescher’s dramatic start and sobering history lesson about religious disaffiliation in American history is preface to her wise reflections, pointing to the complexities that Downey leaves out (see the second box).

-Finally, below is a powerful 12-minute faith journey by Jim Gilliam.
+Finally, to the right is a powerful 12-minute faith journey by Jim Gilliam.
 His story ranges from a fundamentalist upbringing, to cancer and a broken faith, a love affair with the internet, a double-lung transplant, and coming to the conclusion that “I believe in God, and the internet is my religion.”